Super Bowl XLVI: Advertising

 There has also been some conjecture regarding the possible plagiarism of Australian band John Butler Trio's song "Zebra" by Yogurt giant Dannon.
 Spokesman for the band, Tom McNamara, commented that the band was currently exploring their proprietary rights with regards to the similarity of the tune to the band's hit single.

 Matthew Broderick reprised his Ferris Bueller's Day Off role in a Honda commercial aired during this Super Bowl which featured the Oh Yeah song.
 A teaser for the ad had appeared two weeks prior to the Super Bowl, which had created rumors of a possible film sequel.
 It was produced by Santa Monica-based RPA and directed by Todd Phillips.
 AdWeek's Tim Nudd called the ad "a great homage to the original 1986 film, with Broderick this time calling in sick to a film shoot and enjoying another day of slacking."
 On the other hand, Jalopnik's Matt Hardigree called the spot "sacrilegious".

-International telecasts
+International

 NFL International televised the game to viewers outside of North America, with Kenny Albert and Joe Theismann calling the English language feed.

+Streaming

+This was the first legal online streaming of a Super Bowl telecast in the United States, available on computers via NFL.com and NBCSports.com, and mobile devices via Verizon Wireless's NFL Mobile app.